jackkav/aggro/IDEAS.md

 ##Pb

-1. show all group
 1. hover comments
 1. show tabs of common groups
-1. save a diff and hide existing?
 1. save a diff and show variance
 1. save a diff on each visit and provide options to compare
-1. cache?

 ##Ez